JacekDubikowski/build-your-own-framework/readme.md

 ##### Step 3 - override the `process` method

-Now, please assume that the below code is included in the BeanProcessor class body.
+Please assume that the below code is included in the BeanProcessor class body.

 ```java
     @Override